Car Insurance Hurricane Coverage: What's Covered, What's Not & How to File Claims

 • Driving into floodwater can void your claim

-• Post-storm claim volumes can slow down processing times
+• Post-storm claim volumes can slow processing and elevate regional rates

 How to Protect Your Car Before a Storm